Lit8tech/YKWPP-EN-translation/README.md

 Once it says tweaks have been successfully applied you can press reboot and everything will be done!
 Puni will be translated

 ### For Android
-For the Android version, Komazura (AKA Supertavor, a former developer for the shut down legacy Puni Translation Project) and his team at Yo-Droid have made a method for Android that is completely rootless (sometimes reffered to as Puni Translation evolved), using Prinjector and AppGuardCrack.
-To install it simply join their [Discord server](https://discord.gg/r4B4WVyBJU) and go to the [releases channel](https://discord.com/channels/1137835260906844202/1143807897734754305) to find the newest update.
+Currently there is no version for Android, but a cool team is working on reviving Yo-kai Watch Wibble Wobble on Android, so if you interested please join their [Discord server](https://discord.gg/r4B4WVyBJU)

 # Made With 💙 by:

 Lit 8 (Creator and current maintainer, PuniCracker method developer)

+Lrdanow (Creator of PureKFD, the tool used currently for the iOS version

 Math-kk (Graphic designer)

-Komazura/SuperTavor (AGc and Prinjector method developer, former encryption cracker)

-Woganog (Former Android method developer (ported wibwob assets to Puni, figured out how the root files work)
+Komazura/SuperTavor (Former Android developer)

+Woganog (Former Android developer)

-Eclip5e (Text translator, encryption cracker)
+Eclip5e (Text translator)

 Redlight (Text translator)

-Darkcraft (Fired, former encryption cracker)

-Pecador 29 (Fired, former graphic designer)

-Split-PS-Soup (Left, former text translator)

-Shuri-ken (Left, former text translator)